RexxLA/rexx-repository/ARB/standards/work-in-progress/document/configuration.md

 The external routines interface consists of a function which the configuration shall provide to invoke external routines.

-See nnn and nnn for a description of the language features that use external routines.
+See <!--TODO-->nnn and <!--TODO-->nnn for a description of the language features that use external routines.

 ### Config_ExternalRoutine